 My mind also needs to rest and recover:

 As much as my body gets tired, my mind gets tired too.
-It is great to be really passionate about one’s sport[s] but giving one’s self a break and doing other things outside training and performing is not only healthy for one’s body but also the mind.
+It is great to be really passionate about one’s sport[s] but giving one’s self a break, and doing other things outside training and performing is not only healthy for one’s body but also the mind.
 It has been really helpful for me to do other activities, talk about other things, read about other topics, spend time with people who are not in the same sports, and not think about training and my performance goals.
 I want to be excited and looking forward to training and performing instead of being anxious about them.
 Giving myself a complete mind and body break from training, performing, and even thinking about training and performing has been very beneficial to me.

 Everyday, I try to think of things and people that I am grateful for.
-Even on days when my workouts are lackluster, I am having a hard time dialing in on a technique, or I did not meet my goal, I try to be grateful even just for the opportunity of being able to train.
+Even on days when my workouts are lackluster, when I am having a hard time dialing in on a technique, or I did not meet my goal -- I try to be grateful even just for the opportunity of being able to train.
 Being grateful for even the simplest things helps me maintain my excitement and enthusiasm about training and looking forward to performing.